Two Workers Missing at West Virginia Mine

-Ms. ANNA SALE (Reporter, West Virginia Public Radio): At about 5:35 yesterday, officials believe some part of the conveyor belt caught on fire.
+ANNA SALE: At about 5:35 yesterday, officials believe some part of the conveyor belt caught on fire.
 12 miners, a group of 12 miners heard a carbon monoxide alarm go off, so they had set on evacuating out of the mine.
 At some point, the smoke became so thick and the visibility was so low that two of the miners got separated from the group.
 Ten men emerged out of the mine, and they realized that two were still inside the mine.
 We don't know where they are, and we don't know who they are quite yet.

 NORRIS: And what's the status of the rescue effort?

 SALE: The rescue effort started around midnight last night, when rescue crews first entered the mine.
 As of this morning, there were about five rescue crews in the mine.
 By mid-morning, though, those rescue crews were refocusing.
 They wanted to focus on fighting the fire in the mine to try to decrease the levels of smoke and increase visibility.
 By this afternoon, officials said that the fire was under control and carbon monoxide levels were going down.
 The crews have progressed past where they were earlier this morning.